nfinkle/NumerSense/README.md

+# Investigating Pre-trained Models’ Numerical Reasoning with NumerSense

+Ruben Ascoli, Nathan Finkle, and Sophie Goldman

+This repository contains our work reproducing the NumerSense paper (Lin et al., 2020).
+We add additional code in the .ipynb notebooks located in the main directory.
+Our inference results and evaluated results are located in test_results and evaluated_test_results.
+GKP contains code modified from https://github.com/liujch1998/GKP.

+The original NumerSense readme is found below:

-# NumerSense: Probing Numerical Commonsense Knowledge of BERTs
+## NumerSense: Probing Numerical Commonsense Knowledge of BERTs

 Project website: https://inklab.usc.edu/NumerSense/